Madhubani (An Unconventional Journey to move beyond rules!)

 Delhi, a city of dreams for all those who belong to non – metro cities and small towns, a place for seeking best employment and life opportunities in India.

-Her brother convinced their parents, specially father, to give her a chance to fulfill her life aspirations in Delhi and he assured him that he will take care of her.
-After the intervention of her brother, she got the green signal from his family, to move to Delhi.
+Her brother convinced their parents, especially father, to give her a chance to fulfill her life aspirations in Delhi and he assured him that he will take care of her.
+After the intervention of her brother, she got the green signal from her family, to move to Delhi.

 A maximum percentage of society in small Indian towns and cities still cannot relate to the fact that “an individual (either a guy or a girl) wants to sustain, live and explore life away from the family, living a complete self-dependent and unfettered life”, it’s bit far unacceptable for a lady or a girl.